Bill Uruski

 On September 21, 1987, Uruski was again made Minister of Municipal Affairs with responsibility for the MPIC.
-Early in 1988, the NDP were unexpectedly defeated in the legislature when backbencher MLA Jim Walding voted with the opposition in an evenly divided house.
-Uruski was one of only twelve New Democrats re-elected in the election which followed, and formally stepped down from cabinet with the resignation of his government on May 9, 1988.
+Early in 1988, the NDP were unexpectedly defeated in the legislature when backbench MLA Jim Walding voted with the opposition in an evenly divided house.
+Uruski was one of only twelve New Democrats re-elected in the election which followed, and formally stepped down from cabinet with the resignation of the Pawley government on May 9, 1988.
+The PCs, who won the most seats, formed a minority government with tacit NDP support against a Liberal opposition.
 He did not seek re-election in 1990.

-Uruski was known as a promoter of aboriginal issues during his time in government (his riding has a large aboriginal population).
+Uruski was known as a promoter of Indigenous issues during his time in government (his riding had a large Indigenous population).
 In 1995, he was among the first to investigate alleged connections between the supposedly autonomous Independent Native Voice party and the Progressive Conservatives, after reports circulated that Interlake INV candidate Darryl Sutherland was running at the behest of local Tory interests with the intent of splitting the NDP vote.
-These allegations would become public three years later, and a public inquiry would rule that Sutherland had, in fact, been persuaded to run by local Tory organizers.
-In 1999, Uruski served as the NDP campaign manager in Interlake, working for party candidate Tom Nevakshonoff.
+These allegations would become public three years later, and a public inquiry would rule that, in fact, local Tory organizers had persuaded Sutherland to run.
+In the 1999 provincial election, Uruski served as the NDP campaign manager in Interlake, supervising the successful campaign of party candidate Tom Nevakshonoff.

-Uruski later became part of the Manitoba Rural Adaptation Council Inc..
-He also returned to farming, and served on the board of the Manitoba Turkey Producers organization.
+Uruski later became part of the Manitoba Rural Adaptation Council Incorporated.
+He also returned to farming and served on the board of the Manitoba Turkey Producers organization.
 In 2003, he represented the Poultry Welfare Coalition in a presentation to the Senate of Canada.
 He has criticized the tactics of the Monsanto Company in expanding their corporate base in the Canadian prairies.
 From 2006 to 2009, Uruski served as chairman of the Manitoba Cattle Enhancement Council.